Chagrilled/P4-DandoriDesktop/docs/randomiser.md

 ### ActorSpawner Infinite Chance

-`ActorSpawner`s drop a thing, and have unique settings.
+`ActorSpawner`s spawn a thing, and have unique settings.
 One of those is having the ActorSpawner infinitely drop its creature/item.

 This is a percentage chance that will be rolled for making an ActorSpawner infinite.